chadhunter/personal-website/_sources/bio.rst.txt

 ..
 TODO: Add graphical summary / flow-chart of univ/company?
 Too much?

-Chad is currently the Director of ESG Modeling at `Aspiration <https://aspiration.com>`_ where he leads the development and implementation of the ESG methodologies for Aspiration's ecosystem of consumer and business impact services.
+Chad is currently the Senior Director of Carbon Products & Innovation at `Aspiration <https://aspiration.com>`_ where he leads the  strategy and development of carbon products for Aspiration's ecosystem of consumer and business impact services.

 Before Aspiration, Chad was the CEO & Co-founder of